Purchasing FAQ

 Q: Can I request that a receipt be required for any PO, even if the PO is less than $2500

 A: Yes.
 The requester can optionally enable the "receipt required" selection for requisitions that are less than $2500.
 Note that this must be enabled before the requisition is submitted into approval workflow.
 To request a receipt, the requester must edit the "General" section of the draft requisition and select "Receipt Required?"
 When selected, the indicator will change from a RED X to a GREEN CHECK.
+A: Note that this must be selected while the requisition is still in draft mode - once the requisition has been submitted into approval workflow the setting cannot be changed.

 Do you have a question for the FAQ?
 Send it to SciQuest.Support@tulane.edu